keithpickering/keithpickering.github.io/_posts/2018-01-01-kincaid-galleries.md

 	WooCommerce site for a business establishing photography galleries in resorts around the world
 </p>

-This site uses a modified version of the "John Black" theme with a lot of added functionality.
+This site uses a heavily customized version of the "JohnBlack" WordPress theme.
+Some great prints are still available, so take a look!

 <div class="gallery">
 	{% include figure.html img="kincaid-galleries/2.jpg" caption="Category select page" %}